-On March 5, 1974 voters approved the formation of a community college district by 66 percent of the vote and the first Board of Trustees was elected.
-Dr. James Duke was hired by the board in September 1974 as the college's first president.
+On March 5, 1974, voters approved the formation of a community college district with 66% of the vote, and the first Board of Trustees was elected.
+Dr. James Duke was hired by the Board in September 1974 as the college's first president.

-The West Campus was opened in the fall of 1982.
-It provided more usable space for the library and three additional classrooms.
-An expanded art lab and an intimate "Collegiate Theatre" were also included in the new facility.
-This allowed for more space in the original campus site on U.S. Highway 50.
+The West Campus was opened in Fall 1982.
+It provided space for a library and three more classrooms in addition to what the Highway 50 campus provided.
+Eventually an expanded art lab and an intimate "Collegiate Theatre" were also included at the new site.
+This allowed for more space at the original converted motel campus.

 On July 8, 1986, a groundbreaking ceremony was held on the permanent campus site and construction began on the first phase of the college master plan.

 The college moved into its present location in October 1988.

 On June 30, 1990, Dr. James W. Duke, the founding president, retired after overseeing the construction of the first permanent building for the college on Al Tahoe.
 Dr. Guy Lease was selected as his successor and leader of the next phase of construction at LTCC.
 After 17 years of exemplary service and overseeing the construction of several new building phases of the college, Dr. Lease retired in 2007.
 The college hired Dr. Paul T. Killpatrick in July 2008 as the college's third president.
 Dr. Killpatrick served the college for two years before moving on to another presidency in Washington state.
 The college's fourth and current superintendent/president, Dr. Kindred Murillo, was hired in July 2011.

 The Child Development Center opened in September 1993 to provide care for 46 children, and for use as a teaching lab for the Early Childhood Education program.

 The new Technology Wing was dedicated on Jan.
 2, 1996, and the College Theatre opened in March 1996.
 In June 2005, the theatre was named after LTCC's first president, Dr. James Duke.